So, you are looking for a supplement that can help you build strength and add muscle?

-- Use “TL10” at checkout to save 10%
+- Use coupon code “TL10” at checkout to save 10%

-- Only available online
+- Only available online on the manufacturer website

 Visit transparentlabs.com for more information on this product.

 #2 Creature from Beast Sports Nutrition

 Creature from Beast Nutrition is another really nice one.
-This one has five creatines blended together and is made and imported from Germany.
-It is a mix of four creatines plus Crea Trona which is a buffered form of creatine that delivers a nice ratio of 94% creatine.
+This product uses five creatines blended together and is made and imported from Germany.
+It is a mix of four forms of creatine plus Crea Trona which is a buffered form of creatine that delivers a nice ratio being 94% pure with 6% being a buffering agent.
 Creature has 3025 mg of blended creatine along with Cinnalin PF.

 - Good reviews